Southern Arterial Route: Cancellation of the parallel F6 Southern Expressway corridor

-On the 23rd February, 1977 the New South Wales State Labor Government announced it would abandon significant plans for urban expressways in Sydney.
+On the 23rd February, 1977 the Wran Government announced it would abandon significant plans for urban expressways in Sydney.

-The corridor reservation from the city to Huntley St, Alexandria was eliminated but the corridor from that point to Tempe was retained.
+The corridor reservation from the city to Huntley Street, Alexandria was eliminated but the corridor from that point to Tempe was retained.

-The Department of Main Roads (New South Wales) investigated a number of alternatives to the Southern Expressway following the Wran government cancellation of urban freeway corridors.
+The DMR investigated a number of alternatives to the Southern Expressway following the Wran government cancellation of urban freeway corridors.